The Walls Project's Baton Roots Community Farm Awarded National Endowment for the Arts Grant

 which operates Baton Roots Community Farm at BREC Howell Park, and Mayor-President

-with the local community, BREC and Build Baton Rouge, the parish’s redevelopment authority.
+the local community, BREC and Build Baton Rouge, the parish’s redevelopment authority.

 “The LSU Coastal Sustainability Studio will facilitate design studios where our students and faculty will work collaboratively with artists and design consultants to help develop a master plan for the Baton Roots Community Farm.
 Our intention is to help this valuable community space expand in scope from urban agriculture to creative place making by incorporating public art with community gardening, green infrastructure and urban ecology,” said Nicholas Serrano, LSU assistant professor of Landscape Architecture, who is a principal investigator for the project.